 The Northern Crossroads (NoX)

-is an informal affiliation of approximately two dozen institutions
+is an informal affiliation of over two dozen institutions

 with a common interest in facilitating advanced networking in